How to Keep Your Dog Safe in Severe Winter Weather

 9. Clean up spills

 If you spill any antifreeze or winter-weather windshield fluid, be sure to clean it up immediately.
-Pets, especially cats, are enticed by the sweet-tasting liquid, but it is poisonous.
+Pets, especially cats, are enticed by the sweet-tasting liquid, but it is extremely toxic.
 Ingesting antifreeze leads to potentially life-threatening illness in all animals, domesticated or otherwise.
 If possible, use products that contain propylene glycol, rather than ethylene glycol.